log-ons/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data

-#To run sun_analysis.R
+#To run run_analysis.R
 Download the zip file from this URL.
 Unzip the file in workinf directory

-After unzip, plesae run R script run_analusis.R -
+After unzip, plesae run R script run_analysis.R -
 #Library Used
 library(data.table)
 library(dplyr)